typedb/typedb-studio/README.md

 ## Licensing

-This software is developed by [Vaticle](https://typedb.com/).
-It's released under the Mozilla Public License 2.0 (MPL 2.0).
+This software is released under the Mozilla Public License 2.0 (MPL 2.0).
-For license information, please see [LICENSE](https://github.com/vaticle/typedb-studio/blob/master/LICENSE).
+For license information, please see [LICENSE](https://github.com/typedb/typedb-studio/blob/master/LICENSE).

-Copyright (C) 2023 Vaticle.